adamhooper/js-native-ternary-buffer-tree/README.md

 LICENSE
 -------

 AGPL-3.0.
-This project is (c) Overview Services Inc. Please contact us should you desire a more permissive license.
+This project is (c) Overview Services Inc., Overview Computing Inc.
+Please contact us should you desire a more permissive license.